20 Social Etiquette Mistakes You Should Stop Making by Age 30

-“People like to be around people who show respect and courtesy for them,” says Patricia Napier-Fitzpatrick, founder and president of The Etiquette School of New York, who notes that etiquette can also increase confidence in social situations.
-“The reason these rules were devised in the first place is to make people more comfortable.
-When you practice social etiquette, it’s easier to make friends and it shows you respect them.”
+Universal manners are a thing of the past.
+Nowadays, people aren't afraid to curse in public, close the door in a stranger's face, and stare at their devices all through dinner.
+But some of us still yearn for the old days of "please" and "thank you."
+"People like to be around people who show respect and courtesy for them," says Patricia Napier-Fitzpatrick, founder and president of The Etiquette School of New York.
+"The reason these rules were devised in the first place is to make people more comfortable.
+When you practice social etiquette, it's easier to make friends and it shows you respect them."

 So, how can we swing the pendulum back in favor of politeness?
-Start by ensuring you’re not making any of these social etiquette mistakes.
-And when you want to make your vocabulary a whole lot more polite, make sure to eschew the 40 Things No Man Over 40 Should Ever Say!
+Well, you can start by ensuring that you're not making any of these social etiquette mistakes.

 Neglecting Thank-You Notes